1,047 related texts · 1 related myths · Page 5 of 22

 The story of Eli and his sons in the Bible is a stark reminder.
 It's more than just a tale; it's a cautionary legend about leadership, faith, and consequences, retold and amplified...

 The ancient Israelites knew that feeling all too well.
-Imagine the scene: the Ark of the Covenant, the most sacred object in their possession, finally brought into their land.
-You’...
+The scene: the Ark of the Covenant, the most sacred object in their possession, finally brought into their land.
+You’d expect...

-It's more than you might think.
-Imagine the scene: After decades in exile, a weary but hopeful band of Jews finally returns to Jerusalem.
-Among them are three figures of immense im...
+It's more than it first appears.
+The scene: After decades in exile, a weary but hopeful band of Jews finally returns to Jerusalem.
+Among them are three figures of immense importanc...

 Not inside a synagogue, not in the comfort of their homes, but out in the open, exposed and vulnerable.
 They brought the Aron Kodesh, the Ark, containing the very scroll of the law...